 I have obtained a PhD degree in Molecular biology from the Institute of Molecular biology and Genetics of National Academy of Sciences of Ukraine in Kyiv (Ukraine, 2006).
 In my graduate studies I was trained in the field of major growth regulator mTOR/PI3K/S6K signalling in the lab of Valeriy Filonenko (Institute of Molecular Biology and Genetics, Kyiv, Ukraine).
 It is through this graduate training and multiple collaborative visits to Ludwig Institute for Cancer Research in London that my long-lasting interest in the cross-talk between metabolism and signal transduction was ignited.
 I continued in postdoctoral studies in the lab of Ivan Gout at University College London in UK where I have discovered the novel splice form of mTOR kinase and demonstrated its relevance for cell proliferation.
 In 2009, I came to France to join the lab of Mario Pende at INSERM.
 This postdoctoral training has shaped my scientific interest in the mechanisms of metabolic control in physiology and its implication in human disease.
-I have secured an INSERM tenure position in 2013 following a highly competitive international recruitment procedure to develop my research program at the Institute Necker Enfants Malades in Paris.
-Today the research of my team is funded by French national start-up award for junior group leader (ANR JCJC) which I have obtained in 2016.
+In 2013, I have won an INSERM tenure position following a highly competitive international recruitment procedure to develop my research program at the Institute Necker Enfants Malades in Paris.
+Most recently, in 2019, I have been promoted to an INSERM research director position.
+Today the research of my team is funded by European Research Council award, French national funding agency (ANR JCJC) and pharma (ADDMedica).
 I also hold a habilitation degree (HDR) from University Paris Descartes (2015) and currently I am involved in scientific mentoring programs at INEM and different French universities.

 Muriel Girard, MD, PhD